raulsteinmetz/turtlebot-dreamerv3/README.md

 # World Models for Autonomous Terrestrial Robot Navigation

-Reinforcement learning (RL) algorithms have proven to be highly effective for au- tonomous navigation of terrestrial robots using distance readings from infrared sen- sors as environment observations.
-However, current RL architectures for mobile nav- igation do not separate the processing of observations from policy learning, which limits their ability to handle large sets of sensor readings due to the extensive pa- rameter search space required for the policy network.
-This limitation forces the use of a small sample of the original sensor readings as observation, providing a poor description of the environment, increasing collision risk, and reducing navigation per- formance.
-Additionally, these architectures are model-free, missing the advantages of using a transition dynamics model that could improve decision-making.
-In this study, we present a new architecture for terrestrial robot navigation using distance readings, based on the DreamerV3 algorithm, which makes use of world modeling through an environment dynamics predictor and an autoencoder for observation processing.
-Our approach was tested on the TurtleBot3 robot in simulation and outperformed traditional algorithms with both full and reduced distance readings.
-Notably, it achieved 100% completion in all tested environments with full 360-degree readings.
+Reinforcement Learning (RL) algorithms are effective for simple autonomous terrestrial robot navigation tasks using infrared sensor distance readings as observations.
+However, current methods are limited as they directly process sensor data within policy networks, making it challenging to handle large sensor arrays, and do not utilize model-based approaches, reducing their decision-making capabilities.
+This study introduces a new model-based RL architecture for terrestrial robot navigation based on the DreamerV3 algorithm.
+It employs a world model containing an autoencoder for efficient sensor data processing and a dynamics predictor for enhanced decision-making.
+Comparative analysis of experiments conducted using the Turtlebot3 robot on a simulated setting demonstrates that our architecture effectively manages larger sensor datasets, significantly improving spatial awareness and navigation performance with both reduced sets and complete 360-degree sets of distance sensor readings.

 ### Results